Castro County License Hearing Guide

 - Medical records that might explain elevated BAC levels due to a medical condition.

 - Consider Hiring a DUI Attorney: An experienced DUI attorney can be invaluable in preparing for and representing you at the ALR hearing.
 They understand the legal procedures, can effectively cross-examine witnesses, and can present a compelling case on your behalf.
-This is especially important since Castro, TX is a Tier 3 county and access to legal resources might be limited.
+This is especially important since Castro County is a Tier 3 county and access to legal resources might be limited.
 A local attorney familiar with the specific procedures in Castro County is highly recommended.

-- Whether the breath or blood test was administered properly.
+- Improper administration of the breath or blood test.

 Possible Outcomes